electron/electron/docs/api/ipc-main.md

 ### `event.sender`

-Returns the `webContents` that sent the message, you can call `event.sender.send` to reply to the asynchronous message, see [webContents.send][web-contents-send] for more information.
+Returns the `ipcRenderer` that sent the message, you can call `event.sender.send` to reply to the asynchronous message, see [webContents.send][web-contents-send] for more information.

 [web-contents-send]: web-contents.md#webcontentssendchannel-arg1-arg2-

+### `event.senderWebContentsId`

+In the Main process only, returns the WebContents ID of the sender of the message, this can be compared to `webContents.id` to securely determine the sender of a message.